Tina-WU2021/ENG1003_w1_7/readme.md

 **Click the link to view the original code: https://github.com/WxtTina/ENG1003_w1_7/blob/main/Task3**
 ## Methodology:
 ### The minus cost area(takes 16 grid points):
-#### We noticed that there are 直线 in our 结果, and since the minus cost area doesn't have 规定了的 shape, we decided to let the minus cost area 于 直线重合.
-Based on this idea, we 引入了两个参数; 代码的改变
+#### We noticed that there are straight line in our result, and since the minus cost area doesn't have a regulated shape, we decided to base the minus cost area base on the original result, which means that we would let the minus cost area and the original path coincide.
 ## Result:
 ### ----------------------------------------------------------------------------------------------The .gif of Task3

 # Reflective Essay
-## 1
+## 1 WU Xiaotao
+####  I have been learning C++ before this program started, so I have some basic knowledge of computer programming.
+For the tasks assigned to our group, I can understand what our final target should be.
+Based on the python code with comments clearly instructing what they are used for, I can briefly understand the structure as well as the ideal purpose of the code, thus, task 1 and task2.1 is of little difficulty to me.
+For task2.2 and task3, I worked with our teammates, sought help from the tutor and our classmates and finally figured out the solution.
+It’s of great satisfaction in actually dealing with a practical problem, I really enjoyed the process.
+####	Since I have been the group leader, I have gained a unique experience about how to collaborate with our teammates, separate our tasks and distribute them to the more suitable person in the team.
+I also get to know some people really talented in coding and solving such problems.
+I learnt a lot from them, and I look up to them.
+It is of great pleasure studying with them.

 ## 2
 ## 3
 ## 4